accelazh/accelazh.github.io/_posts/2019-01-31-FAST18-OSDI18-Etc-Paper-Reading.md

                find bottlenecks
                fix bottlenecks and re-run
                 1. "Understanding Manycore Scalability of File Systems" is cleverer
-                2. stop when a non-trival fix is required, or bottleneck is DRAM
+                2. stop when a non-trivial fix is required, or bottleneck is DRAM
         2. findings
             1. more core#, less throughput. scaling collapse. e.g. Exim.
             2. lookup_mnt: high kernel cpu%, spin_lock may use more cycles than critical section